amosyuen/ha-tplink-deco/README.md

 Next lower right: click "+ Explore & Download repositories"
 1. Search for "TP-Link Deco" and add it
-1. Restart HA
+1. HA Restart is not needed since it is configured in UI config flow
-3. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "TP-Link Deco".
+1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "TP-Link Deco".

 ### Manual